AnBowell/s3-filesystem/README.md

         println!("Entry: {:?} downloaded", entry.path);
     }
 }

 ```

 ## TODOs

-- Introduce some nicer error handling.
-Currently using std io errors, but could re-export aws errors etc.
 - Add feature flags for automatic decompression?
 - Look for changes in the file?
 If bytes is different download, if not read from cache.
 Beats generic force download config.

-Test on more operating systems with more edge cases - currently had very little testing!
+Test on more operating systems with more edge cases - currently little testing has occurred.